lorpac/protein_partitioning_atomic_contacts/README.md

 # Partitioning of atomic contacts in a protein variants

 Data and code for the comparison the local partitioning of atomic contacts in the Amino Acid Networks of protein variants.
 The presented method and results are described in:
-- L. Pacini and C. Lesieur, "A computational methodology to diagnose sequence-variant dynamic perturbations by comparing atomic protein structures", Submitted to Bioinformatics in January 2021.
+- Lorenza Pacini, Claire Lesieur, A computational methodology to diagnose sequence-variant dynamic perturbations by comparing atomic protein structures, Bioinformatics, Volume 38, Issue 3, 1 February 2022, Pages 703–709, https://doi.org/10.1093/bioinformatics/btab736

 ## Requirements